Trusted Moving & Storage Since 1988

 6. Mount Hope

-Providence has something for everyone, whether you’re a student on a tight budget or a new parent looking for a quiet suburban neighborhood close to schools.
+Providence has something for everyone, whether you’re a student on a tight budget looking for an apartment near campus or a new parent looking for a quiet suburban neighborhood close to schools.
+Some parts of the city to the east are lively at night with dining, galleries, and public art, while quieter streets make it easier to meet neighbors and imagine a new life here.

 Start Planning & Packing

 Give yourself plenty of time (at least a couple of months) to arrange your move.
-One of the most time-consuming aspects of the moving process is packing – it never seems like there’s that much furniture until you start putting things in boxes.
+One of the most time-consuming aspects of the moving process is packing, and it never seems like there’s that much furniture until you start putting things in boxes and sorting through clothing and other belongings.
 Getting a head start on packing will save you stress once you get closer to the moving date.
-Even if you haven’t finalized where your new home will be, you can start getting rid of items or furniture you don’t need and decluttering.
+Even if you haven’t finalized where your new home will be, you can start getting rid of items or furniture you don’t need and decluttering, which can make the transition easier for you and your friends who may be helping.

-Along with packing, arranging the paperwork for your move is also a priority.
-Make a list of all the different services, bills, and mail you receive to your current address – you’ll need to update all of these.
-Consider that you’ll also need to update your driver’s license after you move.
+Along with packing, arranging the paperwork for your move is also an essential step.
+Make a list of all the different services, bills, and mail you receive to your current address, because you will need to update all of these to keep your records complete.
+Consider that you’ll also need to update your driver’s license after you move and are settling into your new home.

 Book a Moving Company